anuket-project/anuket-specifications/doc/tech/roadmap.md

 TODO: Placeholder for RI2 dependency diagram

 The Kubernetes based work stream in CNTT community works closely with CNCF by leveraging and evolving Kubernetes-based CNF continuous integration pipeline with automation installer and testing capabilities.
-The more details will come here or relate back to the description in the RI2.